MJ Melendez Player Props: Royals vs. Dodgers

 MJ Melendez At The Plate

-- Melendez is hitting .209 with 13 doubles, two triples, six home runs and 32 walks.
+- Melendez is batting .209 with 13 doubles, two triples, six home runs and 32 walks.

 - In 25 of 76 games this season, he has scored, and six of those games included multiple runs.